telia-oss/terraform-aws-asg/examples/default/README.md

 ## examples/default

-Basic example which creates an autoscaling group in the default VPC.
+A Basic example which creates an autoscaling group in the default VPC with the default settings.